Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

     min_tumor_allele_frac = 0.0005

-*interval_padding*:  Amount to pad all intervals in the given target bed file regions
+*interval_padding*:  Adding an extra 100bp to each end of the target region in the bed file before variant calling.
 ::
     interval_padding = 100